 Adobe ETLA (Enterprise Term Licensing Agreement)

-The Adobe ETLA offers NMSU departments, faculty, and staff the the most up-to-date version of Adobe Creative Cloud* applications and Acrobat pro for a very low price.
+The Adobe ETLA offers NMSU departments, faculty, and staff the the most up-to-date version of Adobe Creative Cloud* applications and Acrobat DC pro.

-You can enroll for and download Adobe Creative Cloud or Adobe Acrobat Document Cloud from our web store at nmsu.onthehub.com and register using your NMSU email address.
+- You can download the Windows version of Adobe Creative Cloud or Adobe Acrobat Document Cloud from our web store at nmsu.onthehub.com and register using your NMSU email address.
 You still need your NMSU account registered as an Adobe ID to activate the software after the install.
 If you are unsure if your nmsu account is an adobe ID please email firstname.lastname@example.org to request and invitation.

 Enter your official NMSU email address in this format: firstname.lastname@example.org

 DO NOT enter a subdomain such as ad, cs, dacc, psl, etc. — which looks like this: email@example.com

 Once registered you will receive an email so you can complete your registration.
 Once you have completed your registration you can accept the terms and download an installation on the web-store.

 **Please keep record of the password your create for your account.
 The password you create on the web store is independent from your NMSU account password.**